 The site is named after “Bulgandry Man”: a large engraving of a man thought to represent an ancestral hero, depicted with an impressive headdress.
 He holds a round object in his right hand, in his left hand is a boomerang or crescent-shaped object and across his waist is a decorated club.
 Bulgandry Man is stepping into a long canoe (or what is thought to be a canoe) – a motif rarely seen in engravings.

 Bulgandy Man has been extensively photographed and documented: the photo from Ian Sim (below) clearly shows him holding a crescent-shaped object.
 ‘Bulgandry’ means ‘boomerang in hand’, although the object may not be a boomerang.

 Overlapping a six metre long canoe is an engraving of a kangaroo.

 Nearby is another kangaroo, with a small figure next to its tail.

 There are a few fishes and an odd shape among the larger engravings.

 Another fish has been speared.

 At one end of the rock platform are some axe grinding grooves.

-Just below the main site, down a rough track on a separate rock platform, is what Sim described as a dolphin.
-It’s also been described as more likely to a shark, with a “rounded dorsal fin and broad belly” as well as a “heterocercal caudal fin” (Sydney Rock Art).
+Just below the main site, down a rough track on a separate rock platform, is what McCarthy and Sim describe as a dolphin – a “fine animated figure swimming with its head upward”.
+It’s also been described as more likely to be a shark, with a “rounded dorsal fin and broad belly” as well as a “heterocercal caudal fin” (Sydney Rock Art).